brettp/spoiler-slayer/README.md

 ### Known Bugs
+- [X] Selectors MUST not have plain text nodes or the blocker jumbles the words.
 - [X] Example text in popup is slightly off centered
 - [X] Hovering over the spoiler text doesn't de-blur the spoiler
 - - [X] Neither does clicking on it
+- [ ] Popup spoiler blur checkbox has bad spacing in FF
 - [ ] Retweeted content has the retweeted username bleed through the no-fx censor
 - [ ] Sometimes there can be embedded blocked elements
 - [X] Reddit's up and down arrows don't change color for glamoured content.
 Probably need to move all the content back to its real parent on reveal.